AI Toolkit

 Test and iterate

 Ask the agent: "Draft a reply to Anna about the donor research."
 Does it sound like you?
-If it repeats mistakes (too formal, wrong sign-off, uses "I hope this email finds you well"), go back and add explicit corrections to the system prompt.
+If it gets the tone wrong, go back and add explicit corrections to the system prompt.

 Using the agent across Microsoft 365 apps